saibalmars/GraphRicciCurvature/doc/source/readme.rst

    :alt: karate club demo

 Curvature is a geometric property to describe the local shape of an object.
-If we draw two parallel paths on a surface with positive curvature like a sphere, these two paths move closer to each other while for a negative curved surface like saddle, these two paths tend to be apart.
+If we draw two parallel paths on a surface with positive curvature like a sphere, these two paths move closer to each other while for a negatively curved surface like a saddle, these two paths tend to be apart.

-In [1]_, we observe that the edge Ricci curvature play an important role in graph structure.
-An edge with positive curvature represents an edge within a cluster, while a negatively curved edge tents to be a bridge within clusters.
+In [Ni], we observe that the edge Ricci curvature plays an important role in the graph structure.
+An edge with positive curvature represents an edge within a cluster, while a negatively curved edge tent to be a bridge within clusters.
 Also, negatively curved edges are highly related to graph connectivity, with negatively curved edges removed from a connected graph, the graph soon become disconnected.

 Ricci flow is a process to uniformized the edge Ricci curvature of the graph.
 For a given graph, the Ricci flow gives a "Ricci flow metric" on each edge as edge weights, such that under these edge weights, the Ricci curvature of the graph is mostly equal everywhere.
-In [3]_, this "Ricci flow metric" is shown to be able to detect communities.
+In [Ni3], this "Ricci flow metric" is shown to be able to detect communities.

-Both Ricci curvature and Ricci flow metric can be act as a graph fingerprint.
-Different graph gives different edge Ricci curvature distributions and different Ricci flow metric.
+Both Ricci curvature and Ricci flow metric can act as a graph fingerprint for graph classification.
+The different graph gives different edge Ricci curvature distributions and different Ricci flow metric.

 Video demonstration of Ricci flow for community detection: